 Professor Emeritus Dato ’Dr. Isahak Bin Haron was born in Penang Kumbar Bay on December 18, 1940.
 YBhg Professor received his early education in the Malay Gulf of Penang from 1948 to 1952 and later received his secondary education at St.George’s Balik Pulau School until 1956.
 After graduating with a Certificate in Education (LCE) he continued his education at Penang Free School until he passed the Higher Education Certificate in 1960.
 YBhg Professor received a BA (Hons) Class 2 Higher Education Diploma from the University of Malaya in 1964 and a Med Degree.
 From the University of Sydney in 1971 and later obtained a PhD from the University of Chicago, USA in 1977.
 He was also the Best PhD Dissertation Winner from 1977-1979 and was awarded the Susan Rosenberger Award.

 Dato’ Zaiton Osman was born in March 1944 in Singapore and holds a Bachelor’s degree from the University of Singapore in history.
 At the time, there were no local institutions offering specialist courses in the field of librarianship.
 The option is to pursue a study abroad at your own expense or to register with the Library Association in London and take the examinations of the body of study.
-Dato ‘Dr Zaiton made his second choice and succeeded in the prescribed examinations and became an Associate of the Library Association (ALA) in 1973.
-He continued his studies and obtained a Master’s and Doctorate degree from Loughborough University of Technology, England.
+Dato ‘Dr Zaiton made her second choice and succeeded in the prescribed examinations and became an Associate of the Library Association (ALA) in 1973.
+She continued her studies and obtained a Master’s and Doctorate degree from Loughborough University of Technology, England.

 Professor Emeritus Datuk Dr. Nik Safiah Karim was born on December 17, 1939 in Kampong Banggol, Kota Bharu, Kelantan.
 She received her early education at Sekolah Rendah Inggeris Perempuan Kota Bahru(now known as Sekolah Rendah Zainab).
 Then, she went on to study at the Malay Women’s College, Jalan Damansara, Kuala Lumpur (now known as Tunku Kurshiah College, Seremban).
 After that, she studied at St. Francis Institution, Malacca until he graduated from the Higher School Certificate in 1959.
 In 1965 he obtained a Bachelor of Arts degree in Linguistics from the University of Malaya.
 Later in 1975 he obtained his Doctor of Philosophy in Linguistics from Ohio University, USA.
 Her academic career began with her appointment as a tutor in the Department of Malay Studies, University of Malaya in 1963.
 Throughout her career, she held the position of lecturer, Associate Professor and later was appointed Professor in the Department of Malay Studies.